RSSchermer/entitytled/README.md

 and handling its future result asynchronously.

-If you want to execute different code paths depending on whether or not the value was prefetched, you can pattern-match the relationship value
+If you want to execute different code paths depending on whether or not the value was prefetched, you can pattern-match against the relationship value
 representation:

 ```scala